MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaForwardUserEvent](Invoke-MgBetaForwardUserEvent.md)
-This action allows the organizer or attendee of a meeting event to forward the \nmeeting request to a new recipient.
+This action allows the organizer or attendee of a meeting event to forward the meeting request to a new recipient.
-If the meeting event is forwarded from an attendee's Microsoft 365 mailbox to another recipient, this action \nalso sends a message to notify the organizer of the forwarding, and adds the recipient to the organizer's \ncopy of the meeting event.
+If the meeting event is forwarded from an attendee's Microsoft 365 mailbox to another recipient, this action also sends a message to notify the organizer of the forwarding, and adds the recipient to the organizer's copy of the meeting event.
 This convenience is not available when forwarding from an Outlook.com account.
 This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaForwardUserEvent](Invoke-MgBetaForwardUserEvent.md)
-This action allows the organizer or attendee of a meeting event to forward the \nmeeting request to a new recipient.
+This action allows the organizer or attendee of a meeting event to forward the meeting request to a new recipient.
-If the meeting event is forwarded from an attendee's Microsoft 365 mailbox to another recipient, this action \nalso sends a message to notify the organizer of the forwarding, and adds the recipient to the organizer's \ncopy of the meeting event.
+If the meeting event is forwarded from an attendee's Microsoft 365 mailbox to another recipient, this action also sends a message to notify the organizer of the forwarding, and adds the recipient to the organizer's copy of the meeting event.
 This convenience is not available when forwarding from an Outlook.com account.
 This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaForwardUserEvent](Invoke-MgBetaForwardUserEvent.md)
-This action allows the organizer or attendee of a meeting event to forward the \nmeeting request to a new recipient.
+This action allows the organizer or attendee of a meeting event to forward the meeting request to a new recipient.
-If the meeting event is forwarded from an attendee's Microsoft 365 mailbox to another recipient, this action \nalso sends a message to notify the organizer of the forwarding, and adds the recipient to the organizer's \ncopy of the meeting event.
+If the meeting event is forwarded from an attendee's Microsoft 365 mailbox to another recipient, this action also sends a message to notify the organizer of the forwarding, and adds the recipient to the organizer's copy of the meeting event.
 This convenience is not available when forwarding from an Outlook.com account.
 This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaForwardUserEvent](Invoke-MgBetaForwardUserEvent.md)
-This action allows the organizer or attendee of a meeting event to forward the \nmeeting request to a new recipient.
+This action allows the organizer or attendee of a meeting event to forward the meeting request to a new recipient.
-If the meeting event is forwarded from an attendee's Microsoft 365 mailbox to another recipient, this action \nalso sends a message to notify the organizer of the forwarding, and adds the recipient to the organizer's \ncopy of the meeting event.
+If the meeting event is forwarded from an attendee's Microsoft 365 mailbox to another recipient, this action also sends a message to notify the organizer of the forwarding, and adds the recipient to the organizer's copy of the meeting event.
 This convenience is not available when forwarding from an Outlook.com account.
 This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaForwardUserMessage](Invoke-MgBetaForwardUserMessage.md)
 Forward a message using either JSON or MIME format.
-When using JSON format, you can:\n- Specify either a comment or the body property of the message parameter.
+When using JSON format, you can:- Specify either a comment or the body property of the message parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- Specify either the toRecipients parameter or the toRecipients property of the message parameter.
+Specifying both will return an HTTP 400 Bad Request error.- Specify either the toRecipients parameter or the toRecipients property of the message parameter.
 Specifying both or specifying neither will return an HTTP 400 Bad Request error.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the Sent Items folder.
 Alternatively, create a draft to forward a message, and send it later.
 This API is available in the following national cloud deployments.